jinmooxd/jinmooxd/README.md

 ## About Me
 I'm a CS student @ Rice specializing in ML and AI.
 Ultimately, I hope to use AI/ML as means of optimizing waste management policies and reduce plastic use.

-🔭 I’m currently working on...
+🔭 I’m currently working as a Combat Engineer for the Republic of Korea Special Warfare Command

 ## Fun Facts
 - 📚 I run a mentorship organizaiton specializing in helping high school students transition into college life